 Using the All-in-One Fluorescence Microscope BZ-X800

-With the BZ-X800, you can not only observe microbes without staining them but also observe and quantify Gram-stained bacteria.
+With the BZ-X800, you can observe and quantify both unstained, and Gram-stained bacteria.
 Using the BZ-X800 also leads to significant reductions in the time needed for counting and other such assessments that can be done simultaneously over multiple images.

 Dead or alive assessments are also effective for evaluating surfactants and preservatives in cosmetic products, as well as for counting lactic acid bacteria.
 As an example, you can shine light on cell membranes to check for live microbes and stain dead microbes red.
 This process enables real-time assessment, and videos can also be used as a promotional tool.